Melbourne Cup Free Bets 2018

 Ante post betting for the Melbourne Cup is available throughout the year but it only gets more competitive the closer we get to November.
 Shrewd punters look for options with their Melbourne Cup betting and making the most of one of the free bet offers listed below is certainly a savvy move.

-As we get closer to the Melbourne Cup, the best bookies will start offering specific offers for the Melbourne Cup.
+As we get closer to the Melbourne Cup, the best bookies will start offering specific free bets offers for the Melbourne Cup.
 However, we understand that punters want the option to get involved in the action throughout the year so we’ve collected the best free bet offers available.

 Ladbrokes, another huge bookmaker who have been covering the Melbourne Cup for decades, have their own free bet offer for you to make the most of.
 Again, providing you’re eligible and are opening a brand new account, Ladbrokes will match your first deposit up to $250.
 The competitive nature of the Melbourne Cup betting means you can return a massive amount from a $250 bet on the winner and all for no risk!